-Students can request a transcript one of two (2) ways: -By printing out the transcript request form from the Montreat College web site (www.montreat.edu) and sending it to the Records and Registration office with a \$5 fee (check, money order, or credit card information) for each transcript requested, OR
+Students can request a transcript one of two (2) ways:

--By sending a letter to the Records and Registration office with the appropriate fee enclosed (\$5 per transcript, check or money order only), and including the following information: -Full name and a previous name if applicable
+- 1).
+By printing out the transcript request form from the Montreat College web site (www.montreat.edu) and sending it to the Office of Records and Registration with a \$5 fee (check, money order, or credit card information) for each transcript requested, OR - 2).
+By sending a letter to the Office of Records and Registration with the appropriate fee enclosed (\$5 per transcript, check or money order only), and including the following information: - Full name and a previous name if applicable

--Social security number

--Dates they attended Montreat or graduation date

--Current address and phone number

--Full address of location where the student would like the transcript(s) sent

--Signature of the student (required by law, without it the request cannot be processed)
+- Social security number - Dates they attended Montreat or graduation date - Current address and phone number - Full address of location where the student would like the transcript(s) sent - Signature of the student (required by law; without it the request cannot be processed)

-Send requests to:
+Requests are to be sent to:

-Montreat College Records and Registration P.O.
+Montreat College Records and Registration - MC 896 P.O.
 Box 1267 Montreat, NC 28757

 Transcripts are normally processed twice each week.
-Often a request will be processed the same week it is received; however, by requesting a rush process, the Records and Registration office can get a transcript mailed on the day it is requested (delivery is dependent on US postal system).
+Often a request will be processed the same week it is received; however, by requesting a rush process, the Office of Records and Registration can get a transcript mailed on the day it is requested (delivery is dependent on US postal system).
 For rush service, students can fax their signed request to 828-669-2141, including their credit card number (Visa or MasterCard only) and card expiration date as well as the information noted above.
 Same day requests will incur a \$10 charge in addition to the \$5 transcript fee for a total of \$15.
 For overnight delivery, there is a \$30 per transcript charge.

 If students have an outstanding balance with the College, their transcripts will not be released until the balance is paid in full.
-Students should contact the student accounts office in Charlotte (1-800-545-4656) to verify that their accounts are current.
+Students should contact the Student Accounts Office in Charlotte (1-800-545-4656) to verify that their accounts are current.
 Questions about transcripts may be directed to 828-669-8012, ext.
 3735.